AI Use Cases/Law Firms

 The Problem

 Finance teams at law firms manually reconcile vendor invoices against matter codes in Elite 3E, Aderant, or iManage without visibility into which practice groups or matters are generating spend anomalies.
 Partners approve vendor relationships without procurement governance, leading to duplicate contracts with the same eDiscovery vendors, duplicate legal research subscriptions, and unchecked spend on court reporters and document review services.
-Spreadsheet-based reconciliation creates 40-60 hours monthly of non-billable partner and accounting staff time, with no audit trail for compliance with ABA billing rules or state bar ethics requirements around cost allocation to client matters.
+Spreadsheet-based reconciliation commonly eats 40-60 hours monthly of non-billable partner and accounting staff time, with no audit trail for compliance with ABA billing rules or state bar ethics requirements around cost allocation to client matters.

 Revenue & Operational Impact